-The committee monitors compliance with the framework laid out in the policy on a quarterly basis and reports in turn to the Board, where actual exposures to risks are measured against prescribed limits.
+The committee monitors compliance with the framework laid out in the policy and reports in turn to the Board, where actual exposures to risks are measured against prescribed limits on a monthly basis.

-Audit Committee: Its key role is risk management is the assessment of the controls that are in place to mitigate risks.
+Audit Committee: Its key role is risk management in the assessment of the controls that are in place to mitigate risks.
 The committee considers and confirms that the significant risks and controls are to be assessed within the internal audit plan.
 The committee receives the internal audit reports on assessment and compliance with the controls, and provides feedback to the risk committee for their consideration.